 The kitchen sits atop one vault, and in a bedroom, a removable brick in the wall reveals a space to secure items such as important paper and jewels.
 The cistern in the courtyard doubles as an escape tunnel, and the house also features a panic room.

 The house has lived up to its name.
 It’s said one of its early owners killed his daughter to prevent her from marrying the man she loved.
 Toward the end of the 19th century, a woman named Doña Bacilisa was killed in the home by thieves.
 There are also tales of women suffocating in the panic room while hiding during the Mexican Revolution, adding to the building’s tragic history and fueling rumors that the site is cursed.

 Figueroa never lived in the house, using it instead as his gallery and a museum.
 Foreign tourists traveling from Mexico City to Acapulco frequented the house.
 Inside, you’ll find photos of famous past visitors, including Linda Darnell, Elvis Presley, and Jack Palance.
 After Figueroa’s death, the museum was closed for 20 years.
 It reopened in 2013.

 Know Before You Go

 The house is open Wednesday to Monday from 10:00 a.m. to 6:00 p.m.
-General admission is $30 pesos, and $20 pesos for students, teachers, and seniors valid credentials.
+General admission is $30 pesos, and $20 pesos for students, teachers, and seniors with valid credentials.